-Please see the guidance below on how to set-up your account or download the step-by-step guidance with visual aids.
+Please see the guidance below on how to set-up your account or check our new starter's guide.

 Multi-factor authentication (MFA)

 Multi-factor authentication (MFA) adds a layer of protection on top of your username and password when you access LSHTM resources.
 The Smartphone App provides MFA by sending you a message on your phone/tablet via the App to Accept or Decline the authentication.
 It also provides offline authentication where you manually type a six-digit number when your device has no cellular/wifi coverage.

 - Download and install the NetIQ Advanced Authentication App to your smartphone from the Google Play Store or Apple App Store